EdernOllivier/ParentScheme/README.md

 This is the S300MA-0G6400002T - Intel Pentium G6400 - RAM 8 Go - Stockage SSD 512 Go - Windows 10 with the keyboard and the mouse to compute and simulate with Scilab.

-I have tested the scheme with the Ubuntu distribution.
+I have tested the Parent's scheme with the Ubuntu distribution with the ollivier-HP-Pavilion-Desktop-590-a0xxx.

 To compile do gcc -o test2 test2.c -lm with glibc,